Lyndogwin/PYflow/README.md

 - [x] Determine best target (Ex: next letter in block of characters)
 - [ ] Build an Recurrent Neural Network to train to predict target
 - - [x] One Hot encode data
-- - [ ] Utilize lstm with keras while surpassing memory constraints.
+- - [x] Utilize lstm with keras while surpassing memory constraints.
 Currently 16GB
+- - [ ] Try different parameters for LSTM model to get the best output

 Dataset from: https://github.com/TheAlgorithms/Python